What causes Dublin home prices to fluctuate?

-Over time, the worth of a property will go up and down.
-By and large, property values appreciate in the long term.
-But, in real estate there are no guarantees.
+Over time, the value of a home will go up and down.
+Normally, house values appreciate in the long term.
+But, in real estate there is always a certain amount of risk.

-When your house appreciates you have a greater asset to borrow against, and you'll see a larger profit when you sell.
-But how do you know what you're purchasing now will appreciate over time?
-Property values in Dublin go up and down for numerous reasons.
-It's imperative that you select a REALTOR® in Dublin who is familiar with the factors that drive local prices.
+When your home appreciates you have a greater asset to borrow against, and you get a greater profit when you sell.
+Property values in Dublin go up and down for a variety of reasons, so how will you know what you're buying presently won't depreciate the day after you close?
+It's important that you choose an agent in Dublin who is familiar with the factors that influence local prices.

-The economy is assumed to be the most important factor affecting real estate appreciation.
-Obviously, there are numerous issues on a national level that alter your house's value: unemployment, mortgage rates, quarterly earnings reports, and more.
-But the most important issues that decide your property's value are specific to the local Dublin economy and housing market.
+The economy is believed to be the greatest factor impacting real estate appreciation.
+Obviously, there are many factors on a national level that adjust your property's value: unemployment, interest rates, the stock market, and more.
+But the most important things that decide your house's value are specific to the local Dublin economy and housing market.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a nice blend of jobs in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
-These items play a role.
+The local economy - Are local businesses hiring?
+Have businesses moved into or away from an area?
+Is there a nice mix of jobs in an area, or does it rely on just one industry?
+Is the blend of commercial and residential zoning changing?
+Each of these things plays a role.